 There are programs, however, that can help.
 For example, the federal government encourages low-income earners to save for retirement through a tax credit called the Saver’s Credit.
 This tax credit is for individuals who make under $30,750 or married couples who make under $61,500 a year.
-But, only 25 percent of those eligible for the Saver’s Credit take advantage of it.
+But, few of those eligible for the Saver’s Credit take advantage of it.

 And at the state level, states are pursuing new retirement programs that will allow millions of hard working citizens to access their own retirement plans for the first time.
 In addition to improving the retirement preparedness of participants, these state programs will now make millions of Americans eligible for the Saver’s Credit.

 To help build awareness and expand usage of the Saver’s Credit, NIRS has developed two Fact Sheets on the Saver’s Credit.